 I Am HouseTrained but I Am Not Very Fond of Crates.
 I Am Also Reactive To Large Dogs

-I Am Very Fast
+I Am Very Fast and Also Bark Loudly

-Charlie is very fast and agile and can easily escape through a door if you are not careful or as fast as she is or if you have young children.
+Charlie is VERY fast and agile and can easily escape through a door if you are not careful or as fast as she is or if you have young children.
 She tends to be a very nervous dog, always afraid that you are going to disappear and leave her, perhaps because she was left alone (and we think crated) in her original home when her owner went into the hospital.
 She would do best with a stay-at-home owner.
 She does have a loud bark for a small dog so we do NOT recommend her for townhomes or apartments.

 I Watch TV